Some-Apps/ShelterPartner/README.md

 If it's your first time getting paid, I will email you and post a verification code on GitHub.
 I will never ask for any information other than an email or username.
 Please be cautious of scams.
 If anything seems sketchy, it's probably a scam.

+If you are a US resident, you may be required to fill out a tax form when you receive the payment from Found as you will be considered an independant contractor.

 All international payments will be made via PayPal so make sure you have an account.
 I will contact you from my official email and will also post a verficiation code on github from the official account.

 ## How Bounties Work